iobis/obis-therm/README.md

 ![](images/fiddlers.png)

-Spatial plots can be done vary easy, as the dataset is in GeoParquet format.
+Spatial plots can be done very easily, as the dataset is in GeoParquet format.

 ``` r
 library(arrow)